 This is why your appraiser should not also be a reseller or dealer.
 The goal differs.

-When getting an honest appraisal, a few things should be in place:• The appraiser must not want to buy the object from you.
+When getting an honest appraisal, a few things should be in place:

 There are many upstanding appraisers and dealers and just as many folks who will benefit from your lack of information (e.g., market data, value and history) about your antique.
 Make sure you know the difference before you act.